 Grand Central in New York is one of three transit hubs in midtown Manhattan.
 In my opinion, the less said about Penn Station and Port Authority, the better.
 Grand Central, one of the premiere train stations in United States, is where you can catch a Metro-North Railroad to Westchester or Connecticut, or the 4, 5, and 6 subways and the 42nd Street Shuttle (“S” train) to Times Square.
 This summer, some Amtrak trains are running to and from Grand Central.
 In the near future, Long Island Railroad will have trains here to and from Long Island.
 There are some free things to do in Grand Central Terminal and other things that cost money.

-What’s in a Name: Grand Central in New York
+What’s in a Name: Grand Central Station in New York

 Just a bit of history.
 I grew up calling the place, which was then an unsafe and filthy eyesore, Grand Central Station.
 I picked up this nomenclature from my parents, who used the name THEIR parents used.
 In 1913, it officially became Grand Central Terminal.
 If you want to sound like a New Yorker, just call it Grand Central and be done with it.

 Grand Central Terminal is actually the third station built in this spot.
 Cornelius Vanderbilt first built Grand Central Depot in the late 1800s.
 Grand Central Station replaced it.
-Then the Beaux-Arts Grand Central Terminal opened in 1913.
+Then the Beaux-Arts Grand Central Terminal opened in 1913 following the banning of steam locomotives in 1908.
+Electric trains have been running since 1910.
 The Vanderbilt family name lives on in and around Grand Central.
+The change from steam locomotives to electric trains expanded the New York real estate market allowing additional swathes of land to be built on.

 Native New Yorkers and visitors alike use the large clock on the main concourse as a meeting place.
 It’s a handy spot to meet up with your traveling companions.
 Just across from the clock, there are ticket counters where you can but tickets for a Metro North getaway.
 But you don’t have to wait on a line.
 There are also ticket machines, and tickets you can buy on the MTA app.